memfault/interrupt/_posts/2022-11-01-setup-a-ci-pipeline-using-github-actions-and-docker.md

 ## Board and IDE

-To give you an example of how to set up a continuous integration pipeline in a firmware project, I will use the [Silicon Labs Thunderboard Sense Board](https://www.silabs.com/development-tools/thunderboard/thunderboard-sense-two-kit?tab=overview) to run a simple project on [Simplicity Studio IDE](https://www.silabs.com/developers/simplicity-studio) that we will use to build and perform static analysis.
+This tutorial is specific to the Simplicity Studio build system, but the general approach should apply to other build systems.
+I will use the [Silicon Labs Thunderboard Sense Board](https://www.silabs.com/development-tools/thunderboard/thunderboard-sense-two-kit?tab=overview) to run a simple project on [Simplicity Studio IDE](https://www.silabs.com/developers/simplicity-studio) that we will use to build and perform static analysis.

 ![Thunderboard](/img/setup-a-ci-pipeline-using-github-actions-and-docker/0-thunderboard.png)